 What is sulfur allergy?
 Are you allergic to Sulfa, Sulfite, Sulfate, or Sulfur?
 Which one causes an allergy?
 There’s quite a bit of confusion about the differences between these compounds because their names sound similar.

 Many people think if they are allergic to sulfa drugs or sulfites and think they need to avoid dietary supplements containing sulfates or sulfur such as glucosamine sulfate, chondroitin sulfate, and organic sulfur.

 In this article, I am going to explain the difference between these four substances.
 Hopefully, it will clear up some confusion.

 Without further ado, let’s get started?

 Sulfa drugs were the first antibiotics to treat and prevent bacterial infections in humans.

-Sulfa drugs contain a chemical group called sulfonamide, which is not usually allergenic by itself, but when a sulfonamide molecule is metabolized in the body, it is capable of binding to proteins, thus forming a larger molecule that can serve as an allergen.
+Sulfa drugs contain a chemical group called sulfonamide, which is not usually allergenic by itself.
+However, when a sulfonamide molecule is metabolized in the body, it’s capable of binding to proteins, thus forming a larger molecule that can serve as an allergen.

-Sulfa drugs (sulfonamide) do contain sulfur, but the allergic reaction is not sulfur per se, rather it is the byproduct of sulfonamide metabolism.
+Sulfa drugs (sulfonamide) do contain sulfur, but the allergic reaction is not sulfur per se, rather it’s the byproduct of sulfonamide metabolism.